MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-mpsd-details.md

 Session properties are writable by session members at any time.

 Examples of session properties in JSON format are: joinRestriction, initializationSucceeded, and the matchmaking object.
-For an example of the use of this element group, see [Target Session Initialization and QoS](../matchmaking/matchmaking-overview.md).
+For an example of the use of this element group, see [Target session initialization and QoS](../../matchmaking/concepts/live-matchmaking-target-session.md).

 #### Member Constants